Avoiding Flawed

 and experienced hands-on climate science education

-specialists are being discouraged by major funders.
+are being discouraged by major funders.

 Demonstrations developed by energy corporations and